microsoft/BotFramework-Composer/docs/memory-concept-draft.md

 ![LG memory](./media/memory-concept/memory-lg.png)

+- **ask for clarification on this**

 In addition to raw properties values, it is also possible to embed [expressions](#expressions) into the message template.
 For example, it is possible to use the built-in `join()` and `foreach()` operators to format a list.

 Given an array property held in `dialog.list`,  the expression `{ join(foreach(dialog.list, item, item), ',', ', and')) }` would result in a  grammatically correct list in the format, "item 1, item 2, and item 3"

-Properties from memory can also be used within an LG template to provide conditional variants of a messag and can be passed as parameters to built-in and custom functions.
+Properties from memory can also be used within an LG template to provide conditional variants of a message and can be passed as parameters to built-in and custom functions.
 [Learn more about LG](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/language-generation).

 ### Memory shorthands